Community Gardening

 Tax-deductible contributions to the Trust’s Gardening Program, from both neighbors and area foundations, are used to purchase plant material and supplies.

-For specific information, please contact Mike Sherlock (410-215-9527).
+For specific information, please contact Mike Sherlock at 410-215-9527.
 Thanks for lending a hand and making Mount Washington beautiful!